BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: System Model Overview

-\subsection{Adversary model}
+\subsection{Adversary Model}

-The adversary $\mathcal{A}$ has bounded computing power (i.e., it is unable to break used cryptographic primitives) and can control the utmost $t$ of $n$ participants during the protocol, where $t\leq n-2$ and $n\geq3$.
-Any participant under the control of $\mathcal{A}$ can misbehave during the protocol execution.
-The adversary is also a passive listener of communication entering the blockchain network but cannot block it.
-Furthermore, the authority is assumed to verify identities honestly and supply only verified identities to the smart contract.
+The adversary $\mathcal{A}$ has bounded computing power, is unable to break used cryptographic primitives, and can control at most $t$ of $n$ participants during the protocol, where $t\leq n-2$ $\wedge$ $n\geq3$ (see \autoref{sec:appendixvoteorivacy}).
+Any $P$ under the control of $\mathcal{A}$ can misbehave during the protocol execution. $\mathcal{A}$ is also a passive listener of all communication entering the blockchain network but cannot block it or replace it with a malicious message since all transactions sent to the blockchain are authenticated by signatures of $P$s or $VA$.
+Finally, we assume that $VA$ \textbf{is only trusted in terms of identity management}, i.e., it performs identity verification of $P$s honestly, and neither censor any $P$ nor register any spoofed $P$.
+Nevertheless, no trust in $VA$ is required to execute the rest of the protocol.